How To Deal With A Defiant Child

 When it comes to punishment or the revoking of privileges, it’s extremely important that both parents are on the same page.
 Your authority will be undermined, and the punishment will be ineffective if one parent fails to enforce what the other has laid down.
 Your child might even learn to exploit this and play you and your spouse off of one another.

 Take care not to be too strict or too lenient with your child.
 Just as being grounded for a week is a disproportionately harsh punishment for your child failing to do the dishes, so too is the revoking of TV privileges too light a punishment for being suspended from school for a week.
 Be sure that the punishment fits the crime.

 Avoid the temptation to offer your child rewards for their good behavior.
 Good behavior is something that you should expect of your child, without he or she expecting anything in return.
-That said, there’s nothing wrong with treating your child every once in awhile when they’ve been well-behaved—so long as this isn’t tied explicitly to the way they’ve behaving.
+That said, there’s nothing wrong with treating your child every once in a while when they’ve been well-behaved—so long as this isn’t tied explicitly to the way they’re behaving.

 Give Your Child Some More Structure

 A new involvement like a sport or a hobby might refocus your child’s energy into more positive behavior.